• A+

 Centro de Preservação Cultural – Mrs Yayá’s house

-The Centro de Preservação Cultural (CPC) was established in 2002 as an organ of the Pró-Reitoria de Cultura e Extensão Universitária of the University of São Paulo.
-The CPC inherited from the former Comissão do Patrimônio Cultural, established in 1986, the role of promoting actions and reflections about the preservation of the University’s cultural heritage, including its monuments, collections, and memories.
-It is responsible for the formulation of guidelines and policies for the preservation of the university heritage; the inventory of USP’s cultural property; fostering and developing upgrading programs and documentation about it and advising processes of restoration, intervention, incorporation, and alienation.
+The Center for Cultural Preservation (CPC) was created in 2002 as an organ of the Pro-Rectorate for Culture and University Extension of the University of São Paulo.
+It inherited from the former Cultural Heritage Commission, created in 1986, the role of promoting actions and reflections on the preservation of the University’s cultural heritage, including its monuments, collections, and memories.
+It is responsible for formulating guidelines and policies for the preservation of university heritage, inventorying the cultural assets of USP, fostering and developing programs for their valorization and documentation, and advising processes of restoration, intervention, incorporation, and alienation of the same.

-In 2004, CPC-USP headquarters – formerly located on the University campus – moved to a historic building in Bixiga, which enabled the increase in cultural activities and university extension, and has since introduced on its agenda actions of museum communication, heritage education, dissemination of expertise and cultural socialization through research, workshops, courses, lectures, symposia, exhibitions, guided tours, and artistic performances.
-These activities have been contributing to deepening and diversifying the links between the university and society.
+The transfer in 2004 of the headquarters of CPC-USP – previously located in the University City – to a historic building in the Bixiga neighborhood enabled the increase of cultural and university extension activities, which since then has introduced into its agenda actions of museological communication, heritage education, dissemination of specialized knowledge, and cultural socialization through research, workshops, courses, lectures, symposiums, exhibitions, guided tours, and artistic presentations.
+These activities have been contributing to the strengthening and diversification of ties between the university and society.

-Its current headquarters, the Casa de Dona Yayá, a building labeled by municipal and state authorities, was transferred to USP in 1969 as part of the inheritance of Sebastiana Melo Freire, known as Dona Yayá.
-The domicile has an eclectic style, which was typical of the architecture from the end of the nineteenth century and the beginning of the twentieth century; it was built on the remains of a brick cottage from 1870.
-In the 1920s, this property became Dona Yayá’s household, who, since then, showed signs of psychological disorders.
-The house was adapted to her particular medical conditions and turned into a private psychiatric asylum until she died in 1961.
-Since the house was incorporated into the University’s patrimony, surveys and historical studies were developed, guiding its preservation and culminating in the CPC-USP proposal, which aimed at ensuring its public destination as a place of memory, where its uses and activities should necessarily be linked to its historicity.
-Its restoration earned the Prêmio Rodrigo Mello Franco de Andrade, an award given by the Instituto do Patrimônio Histórico Nacional (IPHAN), in 2004.
+Its current headquarters, Casa de Dona Yayá, a property listed by municipal and state instances, was transferred to USP in 1969 as part of the dormant estate of Sebastiana Melo Freire, Dona Yayá.
+It is a residence in eclectic style, characteristic of late 19th and early 20th-century architecture, built on the remains of a brick chalet from 1870.
+From the 1920s, this property became the residence of Dona Yayá, who since then showed signs of psychological disturbances.
+The house was adapted to her particular health conditions, becoming a private psychiatric asylum, until her death in 1961.
+Since the house was incorporated into the University’s heritage, surveys and historical studies have been developed, which guided its preservation and culminated in the proposal of CPC – USP, which aimed to guarantee its public destination as a place of memory, whose uses and activities should necessarily articulate with its historicity.
+Its restoration was awarded the Rodrigo Mello Franco de Andrade Prize, granted by the National Historical and Artistic Heritage Institute (IPHAN), in 2004.

-The CPC-USP was recently reorganized and structured in areas that facilitated the division of responsibilities, the coordination of investments, the continuity, and coherence among actions, the compatibility between the organ’s objectives and the competencies and talents represented in its staff: Construction, Sets, and Sites; Archives and Collections; Education and Memory; Promotion and Cultural Interaction; Documentation and Information.
+CPC-USP has recently been reorganized, structuring itself into axes that facilitated the division of responsibilities, the coordination of investments, the continuity and coherence between actions, the compatibility between the organ’s objectives and the competencies and talents represented in its functional body: Constructions, Sets, and Sites; Collections and Collections; Education and Memory; Promotion and Cultural Interaction; Documentation and Information.

 Centro de Preservação Cultural – Mrs Yayá’s house